 I won’t go into the technical reasons why it works.
 I’m just happy to know that it works and it feels great while it’s working.

 I uttered those four words after my first acupuncture visit.
 My acupuncturist smiled.
 It was my first visit and we didn’t quite know each other well so she thought I was kidding when I said it.
 With each visit, my affection for the lamp grew.

 Imagine how happy I was when bouncing around Amazon the other day I came across the very same lamp that my acupuncturist uses.
 The lamp itself costs a little less than $200.
 Realizing that for $200 I can keep my sciatica at bay and help my husband with his aching knees, my research went into overdrive.

 Lamps, Saunas and Devices

-During my research I found small lamps, large lamps, full saunas and far infrared devices that you can strap on your back.
-I figured why fix what aint broken.
-The lamp my acupuncturist uses works just fine so I’ll stick with the original plan.
+During my research, I found small lamps, large lamps, full saunas and far infrared devices that you can strap on your back.
+I figured why fix what ain’t broken.
+The lamp my acupuncturist uses works just fine so I’ll stick to the original plan.

 Because I’ve developed a frugal personality, I don’t purchase anything on a whim anymore.
 I make sure I research and then set up a cash fund for purchases.
 When I consider the cost of the lamp, shipping, tax and ancillary items such as the mineral plate and replacement bulbs, I’m guestimating it will cost about $300 when it’s all said and done.